-In developing this guidance document, the authors have consulted with Her Majesty's Revenue and Customs (HMRC) to ensure that any references made to HMRC guidance are correct and interpretations accurate.
-We have also consulted with human resources (HR) and Finance professionals, public involvement leads, policy leads and members of the public with experience in the issue.
-The document is released as 'consultation in use' for a period of six months.
-Details of this process and how to submit feedback can be found at the end of this guidance document in Annex 5.
+In developing this guidance document, the authors have consulted with His Majesty's Revenue and Customs (HMRC) to ensure that any references made to HMRC guidance are correct and interpretations accurate.
+Human Resources (HR) and finance professionals, public involvement leads, policy leads and members of the public with experience in the issue were also consulted.

+About this guidance document